JamesDRodgers/Portfolio/README.md

 # James Rodgers Portfolio

 ## Welcome!
 Hi there!
 Welcome to my portfolio.
-I'm James Rodgers, a Human Data and Generative AI Specialist dedicated to leveraging AI technologies to make a positive impact in education and beyond.
+I'm James Rodgers, a Human Data ai tutor at xAI and a generative AI enthusiast.
 Take a look around to learn more about my background, certifications, and how to connect with me.

 # Welcome!
 Hi there!
 Welcome to my portfolio.
 I'm James Rodgers, a Human Data and Generative AI Specialist leveraging AI technologies to make a positive impact in education and beyond.
 Explore my background, certifications, and projects below.